microsoft/Azure-Analytics-and-AI-Engagement/midpCosmos/Readme-shell.md

 	![Pin to dashboard further steps.](media/power-bi-report-16.png)

-22. Similarly, **pin** the tiles for the 'Thermostat' to the Dashboard
+22. Similarly, **pin** the tiles for the 'CEO Dashboard May' to the Dashboard

 23. **Select** workpace created in [Task 2](#task-2-power-bi-workspace-creation) in the left pane.